David Oistrakh performs Brahms violon Concerto

 Between the violinist and the conductor, a close friendship had developed over the years.
-Gennady Rozhdestvensky had directed David Oistrakh many times, and he had wonderful memories of the moments spent with “King David”.
+Gennadi Rozhdestvensky had directed David Oistrakh many times, and he had wonderful memories of the moments spent with "King David."

 It was love at first sight for David, the child, when he saw his first violin, a toy his father gave him when he was three.
 The little prince was born in Odessa in 1908 and started to work on the violin with Piotr Stoliarski, who also taught Nathan Milstein and later Oistrakh's own son Igor.
 In 1937 he won the First Prize at the Eugène Ysaÿe Competition in Belgium.

-Then begins a splendid career which is confined, however, to the USSR for a long time: a hostage to the regime, he will be authorised to travel abroad only after the death of Stalin.
+Then begins a splendid career which was confined to the USSR for a long time.
+He was a hostage to the regime and was authorized to travel abroad only after the death of Stalin.
 Oistrakh, like his friend Shostakovich, will remain his entire life in Russia.
-Yet the rumour of his genius stretches beyond the borders and he becomes a legend in the West.
+Yet the rumor of his genius stretches beyond the borders and he becomes a legend in the West.